hellenike/textbook/docs/topics/principal-parts/index.md

 #### Endings

 Since all the forms are first-person singular, the ending reflects that person-number.
 The ending will indicate which conjugation the verb belongs to.
-In the first principal part, the endings -ω and -ομαι indicate the thematic conjugation, while the endings -μι and -μαι (with some letter other than omicron before it) indicate the athematic conjugation.
+In the first principal part, the endings -ω and -ομαι indicate the *thematic* conjugation, while the endings -μι and -μαι (with some letter other than omicron before it) indicate the *athematic* conjugation.

-For those principal parts that could be either active or middle, the ending will also indicate the voice: -ω or -μι (1st and 2nd principal parts), and -ον or -α (3rd) are active, while -μαι (1st and 2nd) and -μην (3rd) are middle.
+For those principal parts that could be either active or middle (that is, the 1st, 2nd, 3rd prinicpal parts), the ending will also indicate the voice: -ω or -μι (1st and 2nd principal parts), and -ον or -α (3rd) are active, while -μαι (1st and 2nd) and -μην (3rd) are middle.

 For the 4th principal part, which is always active, you can expect the ending -α.
 For the 5th, which is always middle/passive, the endings is -μαι.